mozilla/mig/README.md

 MIG is also designed to be fast and asynchronous.
 It uses AMQP to distribute actions to endpoints and relies on Go channels to prevent blocking components.
 The reliability of the platform is not dependent on long-running processes, as running actions and commands are stored in a PostgreSQL database and on disk cache.

-Most actions require only milliseconds for agents to run.
+Investigations generally complete in 10 to 300 seconds.
+Many actions require only milliseconds for agents to run.
 More demanding actions, like searching for a hash in a large directory, require a few minutes.
-Generally, an investigation completes in 10 to 300 seconds.

 For MIG users, privacy and security are essential.
 Agents do NOT send raw data back to the platform, and only answer queries.
 All actions are signed by GPG